danhicks853/SynLauncher/README.md

 # Synastria WoW Launcher

 A simple Electron-based launcher for Synastria WoW.
+Originally created by Dromkal.

 ## Features
 - Checks for config in `%USERPROFILE%\Synastria`.